openhab/openhab1-addons/bundles/binding/org.openhab.binding.velux/README.md

 ## Supported/Tested Firmware Revisions

 The Velux Bridge in API version One (firmware version 0.1.1.*) allows to activate a set of predefined actions, so called scenes.
-Therefore besi de the bridge, only one main thing exists, the scene element.
-Unfortunatelly even the current firmware version 0.1.1.0.44.0 does not include en hancements on this fact.
+Therefore beside the bridge, only one main thing exists, the scene element.
+Unfortunately even the current firmware version 0.1.1.0.44.0 does not include enhancements on this fact.

 | Firmware revision | Release date | Description                                                             |
 |:-----------------:|:------------:|-------------------------------------------------------------------------|